ongres/stackgres/doc/content/en/04-administration-guide/02-connecting-to-the-cluster/01-passwords/_index.md

 The passwords are stored in that secret under the keys `<user>-password`.

-Assuming that we have a Stackgres cluster named `cluster`, we can get the passwords with the following commands:
+Assuming that we have a StackGres cluster named `cluster`, we can get the passwords with the following commands:

 - **superuser / postgres:**